sanjot-sagar/vj_tech/README.md

 Task 2 involves training an image segmentation model using PyTorch Lightning.
 The model can be switched to GPU mode if desired using a runtime flag in your training script.

 ### Key Points:
-- **Model Architecture:** Choose a suitable architecture (e.g., UNet, DeepLabV3).
-Modify the training script for your needs.
+- **Model Architecture:** script runs for fastscnn, deeplabv3 and u-net
 - **Metrics:** Model performance is evaluated using IoU, Dice Coefficient, and pixel accuracy.
-- **Monitoring:** Training metrics are tracked using TensorBoard or WandB.
+- **Monitoring:** Training metrics are tracked using TensorBoard
-- **Runtime Configuration:** By default, the code is set to run on CPU but includes a flag to switch to GPU.

 (Please refer to the separate files for detailed model implementation and training scripts.)